-- 125. Relief is available for subjects solely concerned with the production of heat or power (or both) from the following sources:
+- 140. Relief is available for subjects solely concerned with the production of heat or power (or both) from the following sources:

-- biomass
+- a. biomass

-- biofuels
+- b. biofuels

-- fuel cells
+- c. fuel cells

-- photovoltaics
+- d. photovoltaics

-- water (including waves and tides, but excluding production from the pumped storage of water) ("hydro schemes")
+- e. water (including waves and tides, but excluding production from the pumped storage of water) ("hydro schemes")

-- wind
+- f. wind

-- solar power
+- g. solar power

-- geothermal sources
+- h. geothermal sources

+- 141. The regulations for this relief are not time-limited i.e. there is no expiry date.

-- 126. In addition, hydro schemes with a RV of no more than £5 million are also eligible for 60% relief.31 This relief is available until 31 March 2032.32
+- 142. In addition, hydro schemes with a RV of no more than £5 million are also eligible for 60% relief.32 This relief is available until 31 March 2032.33

-- 127. This relief is mandatory and 100% funded by the Scottish Government.
+- 143. These reliefs are mandatory and 100% funded by the Scottish Government.

-- 128. This relief is likely to be considered a subsidy under the Act and is listed in the Non-Domestic Rates (Restriction of Relief) (Scotland) Regulations 2023.
+- 144. These reliefs are likely to be considered a subsidy under the Act and are listed in the Non-Domestic Rates (Restriction of Relief) (Scotland) Regulations 2023.
 Public authorities should consider whether this relief is awarded as MFA, or whether it meets the other subsidy control requirements of the Act.